Finland

 Social security contributions

-According to the Finnish social security legislation, both Finnish and foreign employers have a liability to pay several social security payments in Finland in cases where an employee performs one's tasks partly or wholly in Finland.
+According to the Finnish social security legislation, both Finnish and foreign employers have a liability to pay several social security payments in Finland in cases where an employee is covered by the mandatory Finnish social security.
 The liability concerns all employers, regardless of the form of the company and whether the foreign company has a PE in Finland.
 The percentage rates for the employer’s (and employee’s) social security contributions are revised on an annual basis.

 Compulsory social security contributions payable by the employer and employee are described in the Other taxes section in the Individual tax summary.